Beginner Guide

 Six places to begin.

 These are not shortcuts around the Faith.
-They are doorways into it, meant to keep the first steps sane, rooted, and human.
+They are doorways into it.
+Begin here.

 Start with Jesus Christ